14 Permits and Licences Needed To Open A Bar

 How to Get a Music Licence

-Music licences are normally obtained from performing rights organisations, such as Broadcast Music Inc (BMI), The American Society of Composers, Authors and Publishers (ASCAP) or The Society of European Stage Authors and Composers (SESAC).
-Alternatively, you can obtain licensed music from a business streaming service.
+Music licences are normally obtained from performing rights organisations, such as the Performing Right Society (PRS).
+Alternatively, you can obtain licenced music from a business streaming service.

 How Much Does a Music Licence Cost?

 Live events like holiday celebrations or singles nights can bring more customers through your doors.
-If you’re planning on hosting a fun live experience, you’ll need a live entertainment license.
+If you’re planning on hosting a fun live experience, you’ll need a live entertainment licence.